 Many job seekers fail to appreciate the importance of networking prior to graduation.

-According to Elizabeth Venturini, a college and career strategist with CollegeCareerResults, some students mistakenly feel that they have to wait until they graduate to network for possible internships and jobs, but in actuality they should start networking as soon as they enter college.
+According to Elizabeth Venturini, college recruiting manager for SolReliable, some students mistakenly feel that they have to wait until they graduate to network for possible internships and jobs — in actuality, they should start networking as soon as they enter college.

-“Everyone is a possible contact — friends, professors, administrators, organizations, speakers for special events,” said Venturini.
+“Everyone is a possible contact — friends, professors, administrators, organizations, speakers for special events,” Venturini said.

-Grads who put off networking until after getting their degrees might not secure employment as fast as those who had four-year head-starts.
-To, Venturini recommends that all students take advantage of opportunities to meet people in their future fields of interest.
+Students who put off networking until after getting their degrees might not secure employment as fast as those who had four-year head starts.
+To stay ahead in the career game, Venturini recommends that all students take advantage of opportunities to meet people in their future fields of interest.

 3. Using a Cookie-Cutter Resume

 When you’re applying for the same position with different companies, you might be tempted to print multiple copies of the same resume and cover letter.
-However, hiring managers are good at spotting cookie-cutter or generic resumes, and this type of laziness can result in missed opportunities.
+But beware, hiring managers are good at spotting cookie-cutter or generic resumes, and this type of laziness can result in missed opportunities.

-“A generic resume means you lose out to candidates who made the effort to tailor theirs to the specific position,” said Rice.
-“It’s better to apply to fewer jobs and ensure you can demonstrate the skills required, than apply to lots and hope.”
+“A generic resume means you lose out to candidates who made the effort to tailor theirs to the specific position,” Rice said.
+“It’s better to apply to fewer jobs and ensure you can demonstrate the skills required than apply to lots and hope.”

 Customizing a resume might consume more of your time, as you’ll need to include language and keywords from the job description.
 But the effort pays off in that you’re more likely to stand out from the crowd.